 - Spend 10 seconds clearing your mind before focusing on one of the following three images: lying in a canoe on a calm lake with nothing but a clear blue sky above you; lying in a black velvet hammock in a pitch-black room; or repeating “don’t think, don’t think, don’t think” to yourself over and over for about 10 seconds.

-Though it almost sounds too simple to be effective, this trick has been reported to work for 96% of people after six weeks of practice.
-Apparently, the practice is key.
+Although it may sound almost too simple to be effective, this trick has been reported to work for 96% of people after six weeks of practice.
+Practice is key.